wombleton/gitlaw-nz/acts/R/Reserves Act 1977.md

     Compare: 1953 No 69 s 88

-    Section 101(1): amended, on 1 July 2013, by [section 413][321] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 101(1): amended, on 1 July 2013, by [section 413][324] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 101(1)(b): amended, on 1 July 2003, by [section 262][189] of the Local Government Act 2002 (2002 No 84).
+    Section 101(1)(b): amended, on 1 July 2003, by [section 262][192] of the Local Government Act 2002 (2002 No 84).

-    Section 101(1)(c): amended, on 1 April 1987, by [section 65(1)][186] of the Conservation Act 1987 (1987 No 65).
+    Section 101(1)(c): amended, on 1 April 1987, by [section 65(1)][189] of the Conservation Act 1987 (1987 No 65).

-    Section 101(2): amended, on 1 July 2013, by [section 413][321] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 101(2): amended, on 1 July 2013, by [section 413][324] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 101(3): amended, on 1 July 2013, by [section 413][321] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 101(3): amended, on 1 July 2013, by [section 413][324] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 102 Evidence of offences

 *   (1) In every case where under [section 94][127] wilful intent must be shown, that intent shall be presumed until the contrary is shown.

-    (2) If within a reserve or in its vicinity any person is found in possession of any wood, tree, shrub, fern, plant, stone, mineral, bird, egg, nest, animal, taonga tūturu, relic, or any part of any such thing, and, upon being thereunto required by any constable or ranger or any employee of the Crown or of any administering body employed in the reserve or by any ranger appointed under the [Wildlife Act 1953][250], fails or refuses to give a satisfactory account of the manner in which he became possessed of the same, he shall be deemed to have wilfully removed or taken the same in breach of this Act, unless he satisfies the court to the contrary.
+    (2) If within a reserve or in its vicinity any person is found in possession of any wood, tree, shrub, fern, plant, stone, mineral, bird, egg, nest, animal, taonga tūturu, relic, or any part of any such thing, and, upon being thereunto required by any constable or ranger or any employee of the Crown or of any administering body employed in the reserve or by any ranger appointed under the [Wildlife Act 1953][253], fails or refuses to give a satisfactory account of the manner in which he became possessed of the same, he shall be deemed to have wilfully removed or taken the same in breach of this Act, unless he satisfies the court to the contrary.

     (3) In any proceedings for an offence under this Act or any regulations or bylaws under this Act the averment that any lands in question form part of a reserve shall be sufficient without proof of that fact, unless the defendant proves to the contrary, and all maps and plans and copies certified as true under the hand of the Commissioner or the Chief Surveyor of the land district in which the land is situated shall be sufficient evidence of their contents without production of the original records and without the personal attendance of those officers or proof of their signatures.

     Compare: 1953 No 69 s 89

-    Section 102(2): amended, on 1 November 2006, by [section 35][187] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 102(2): amended, on 1 November 2006, by [section 35][190] of the Protected Objects Amendment Act 2006 (2006 No 37).

-##### 103 General penalty for offences
+##### 102A Penalties for certain offences

-*   Every person who commits an offence against this Act is liable---
+*   (1) Every person who commits an offence against any of the provisions listed in subsection (2) is liable on conviction to the penalties prescribed in subsection (3).

+    (2) The provisions are---

+    *   (a) [section 94(1)(a) to (k), (l), and (m)][127], which relate to unauthorised acts on reserves:

+    *   (b) [section 94(2)(a), (b), (d), and (da)][127], which relate to failure to comply with requirements relating to animals, vehicles, aircraft, or boats:

+    *   (c) [section 94(4)(b) and (c)][127]:

+    *   (d) [section 97(1)][130], which relates to unauthorised fires:

+    *   (e) [section 98(b)][131], which relates to assaulting or obstructing rangers:

+    *   (f) [section 100(5)][133], which relates to obstructing officers.

+    (3) The penalties are,---

-    *   (a) in the case of an offence committed in respect of a national reserve,---
+    *   (a) in the case of an individual, imprisonment for a term not exceeding 2 years or a fine not exceeding $100,000, or both:

-        *   (i) where the offence was committed by an individual, to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,500 and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued:
+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.

+    Section 102A: inserted, on 25 October 2013, by [section 15][333] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 102B Penalties for offences committed for commercial gain or reward

+*   (1) If a person is convicted of an offence against this Act and, on sentencing for that offence, the court is satisfied beyond reasonable doubt that the offence was committed for the purpose of commercial gain or reward (whether or not any gain or reward is realised), the person is liable instead of any penalty otherwise prescribed to,---

+    *   (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or both:

-        *   (ii) where the offence was committed by a corporation, to a fine not exceeding $5,000, and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued:
+    *   (b) in the case of a body corporate, a fine not exceeding $300,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $20,000 for every day on which the offence continues.

-    *   (b) \[Repealed\]
+    (2) Subsection (1) overrides every other provision of this Act to the contrary.

+    Section 102B: inserted, on 25 October 2013, by [section 15][333] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 103 Penalties

+*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction to,---
-    *   (c) in the case of any other offence---

-        *   (i) where the offence was committed by an individual, to imprisonment for a term not exceeding 1 month or a fine not exceeding $500 or to both that imprisonment and that fine, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day on which the offence has continued:
+    *   (a) in the case of an individual, imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both:

-        *   (ii) where the offence was committed by a corporation, to a fine not exceeding $1,000, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day on which the offence has continued.
+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.
-    Compare: 1953 No 69 s 90; 1967 No 116 s 3

-    Section 103(a): substituted, on 1 January 1980, by section 25 of the Reserves Amendment Act 1979 (1979 No 63).

-    Section 103(b): repealed, on 1 January 1980, by section 25 of the Reserves Amendment Act 1979 (1979 No 63).
+    Section 103: replaced, on 25 October 2013, by [section 16][334] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 104 Penalty for breach of bylaws

-*   Every person who commits a breach of any bylaw under this Act commits an offence, and is liable---
+*   Every person who commits a breach of any bylaw under this Act commits an offence, and is liable on conviction to---

-    *   (a) in the case of an offence committed in respect of a national reserve, to a fine not exceeding $1,000, and, where the offence is a continuing one, to a further fine not exceeding $20 for every day on which the offence has continued:

-    *   (b) \[Repealed\]

-    *   (c) in the case of any other offence, to a fine not exceeding $250, and, where the offence is a continuing one, to a further fine not exceeding $5 for every day on which the offence has continued.
+    *   (a) a fine not exceeding $5,000; and

+    *   (b) where the offence is a continuing one, a further fine not exceeding $500 for every day on which the offence continues.
-    Compare: 1953 No 69 s 91

-    Section 104(a): substituted, on 1 January 1980, by section 26 of the Reserves Amendment Act 1979 (1979 No 63).
+    Section 104: replaced, on 25 October 2013, by [section 16][334] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 104A Sentence of community work

+*   A court may sentence any individual who commits an offence against this Act to a sentence of community work, and the provisions of [Part 2][335] of the Sentencing Act 2002 apply with all necessary modifications.

-    Section 104(b): repealed, on 1 January 1980, by section 26 of the Reserves Amendment Act 1979 (1979 No 63).
+    Section 104A: inserted, on 25 October 2013, by [section 16][334] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 105 Application of fines

-*   Subject to [section 73][330] of the Public Finance Act 1989, all fines recovered under this Act shall---
+*   Subject to [section 73][336] of the Public Finance Act 1989, all fines recovered under this Act shall---

     *   (a) in the case of a fine recovered in respect of a charging document filed in the name of the principal administrative officer or chief executive of the administering body of any reserve (other than a Minister of the Crown) or of any person appointed in that behalf by the administering body of any reserve (other than a Minister of the Crown), be paid into and form part of the general funds of the administering body; and